Introduction

 The Match is a classic example of a computation whose transparency and accountability can benefit from private verifiable computation: at present, doctors receive no direct assurance that an algorithmic decision that will shape their careers (and their career earnings) is being executed correctly.
 However, The Match cannot simply publish a transcript of the matching, as it would harm the privacy of the doctors in particular (“Alice said she wanted to come back home for residency, but she didn’t rank any local hospitals” or “when we interviewed Bob he said fifteen years ago he ranked us highly in The Match, but he only had us seventh”).

 To start, we will follow along with the SDK Quick Start.
-After installing the zkVM, we run:
+After installing the zkVM, to initialize the host and guest programs, we run:

 $ cargo nexus host matching